 What We Do

-While most of our members predominantly do hill walking, there are frequent opportunities to develop your skills in technical mountaineering with experienced members of the club.
+Whilst most of our members predominantly do hill walking, there are frequent opportunities to develop your skills in technical mountaineering with experienced members of the club.
 Click here for the slides from last year's welcome talk to get a better impression.

 Warwick University also has a Climbing Club, which focuses on sport climbing, top roping, bouldering and trad climbing.
 There is some overlap between the clubs: we both have an active community of climbers and regularly climb in the Warwick Sports Hub.

 Keep an eye on our socials for Club Climb sessions organised by our Captain James.